cktakahasi/zephyr/boards/arm/efm32hg_slstk3400a/doc/efm32hg_slstk3400a.rst

 - Parity: None
 - Stop bits: 1

-Reset the board and you should be able to see on the corresponding Serial Port the following message:
+Reset the board and you will see this message written to the serial port:

 .. code-block:: console